espocrm/documentation/docs/administration/config-params.md

 ### Access control

-* aclAllowDeleteCreated – `true` – whether to allow regular users to delete record they created, even they don't have *delete* access;
+* aclAllowDeleteCreated – `true` – whether to allow regular users to delete record they created, even they don't have *delete* access to;
 * aclAllowDeleteCreatedThresholdPeriod – `24 hours` – time window available for deletion of created records;

 ### Notifications